niza3001/RealTimeWebcamActionRecognition/README.md

-# Non Local Network implementation on the UCF-101 dataset
+# Real-time Pretend Play Action Recognition on Webcam Stream
 This repository is a modification of this repository: https://github.com/danbochman/Real-Time-Action-Recognition